By Dr. Amy Ehrlich, MD

 If a caregiver does decide a nutrition drink is right for their elderly loved one, a doctor should still be consulted to determine the type of supplement to use.
 For example, diabetics must choose a low-sugar product.

-There is a misperception that frail elderly people should adhere to the same low-fat, low-calorie diet that is recommended for the general population.
+There is a misperception that frail seniors should adhere to the same low-fat, low-calorie diet that is recommended for the general population.
 However, Dr. Ehrlich says that for frail elderly who have substantial weight loss, the opposite is true.
 "I'll see a 94-year-old person who is losing weight and he is restricting everything, eating a low-calorie, low-fat diet.
 It would be better to eat a bowl of ice cream, for the caloric intake!"

 Elders who have experienced weight loss should eat what they like.
 And don't be afraid to incorporate eggs, cheese, peanut butter…even ice cream into the diet.
 There is no need for low-fat milk or cheese.